“You can’t quit,” General Pol stammered, chasing My‑re across the Broken Sword tavern.

 “This isn’t up for debate.
 This is for notification purposes only,” My‑re replied and continued walking.

-“The bi-weekly arena fights are ending.
-This is the busiest night of the week,” Pol added.
+“The arena fights are ending.
+This is the busiest time of the day,” Pol added.
 “You can’t leave me empty-handed.”

-My-re glanced around the sparsely occupied tavern and noticed Anusha of the Skull Squadron stable sitting nearby.
-“Hey, do you want a job?”
+My‑re glanced around the sparsely occupied tavern and noticed Anusha sitting nearby.
+“Hey, do you need a job?”

-“Anusha, can you listen and remember what customers order and give it to Pol?”
+“Anusha, can you listen to and remember what customers ordered and provide it to Pol?”

 “Yes, and I can even write it down.”